How Domestic Violence Affects Custody

 Child custody disputes can be especially emotional when one parent accuses the other of domestic violence.
 Charges of physical, emotional or sexual abuse can dramatically impact how the judge decides where the children should live following their parents’ divorce.

-Based in Riverside, the Law Offices of Catherine A. Schwartz practices family law, criminal law and juvenile law.
+Based in Riverside, the Law Offices of Schwartz & Godbey practices family law, criminal law and juvenile law.
 Its attorneys are uniquely qualified to handle all related cases.
 Catherine A. Schwartz cares about every client she represents and aggressively pursues their parental rights in court.

 Domestic Violence And Child Custody In San Bernardino, California